chirpradio/nextup/setup.md

 - Admin access to your machine
 - A Google account
 - An admin to grant access to the chirpradiodev project in Google Cloud Platform for that Google account
-- A username and password for DJDB & NextUp in the chirpradiodev project
+- A username and password for DJDB & NextUp in the chirpradiodev project. (this one accout account is used by both projects.)
 - A copy of esdump.zip from an admin

 # Install Docker Desktop
 Download Docker Desktop from https://www.docker.com/get-started, then install and run it.
 If you already have Docker Desktop installed, make sure you are upgraded to the latest version.

-After it's installed and running, from the Settings menu (the gear icon in header) you should:
-- check "Use Docker Compose V2"

 You can optionally choose to:
 - check "Start Docker Desktop when you log in"